-The Board of Directors has deemed it appropriates to establish the Audit Committee Charter to enable the Audit Committee to effectively carry out their duties in accordance with the requirements of the Stock Exchange of Thailand.
-The Charter also acts as an important mechanism to reinforce responsible discharge of duties by the Board of Directors in their oversight of the operations of the Company and provide independent and fairly opinion to foster stakeholder confidence in and credibility of the Company.
+The Board of Directors has deemed it appropriates to establish the Audit Committee Charter to enable the Audit Committee to effectively carry out their duties in accordance with the requirements of the Stock Exchange of Thailand and the criteria prescribed by the Securities and Exchange.
+The Charter also acts as an important mechanism to reinforce responsible discharge of duties by the Board of Directors in their oversight of the operations of the Company and provide independent and fairly opinion to foster stakeholder credibility of the Company.